When Right to Rent Checks Become Illegal Discrimination

 The pattern is predictable.
 A landlord sees a non-British name on an application and asks for 'additional documents' they never requested from other applicants.
 Or they say they 'prefer' tenants with a British passport.
 Or they simply stop responding once they realise the applicant will need to use the online verification service rather than handing over a physical passport.
 Each of these is discriminatory in practice, even if the landlord never uses an explicitly racist phrase.

-Enforcement penalties for right to rent non-compliance have risen sharply: civil penalties exceeded £4.2 million between late 2024 and mid-2025, a sevenfold increase from the prior year.
-The Home Office's answer to rising discrimination concerns is a new statutory code of practice expected in October 2026, which would mandate equal treatment regardless of which verification method a tenant uses.
-Critics, including the Joint Council for the Welfare of Immigrants, argue the code does not fix the underlying incentive: a policy that encourages risk-averse landlords to avoid anyone who looks like they might be complicated.
+Civil penalties for right to rent non-compliance rose sharply after the Home Office increased the maximum fines in 2024, which is part of why some landlords have become more risk-averse.
+The Home Office's answer to the resulting discrimination concerns is a new code of practice that takes effect on 1 October 2026, requiring equal treatment regardless of which verification method a tenant uses.
+Critics argue the code does not fix the underlying incentive, a system that nudges cautious landlords to avoid anyone whose paperwork looks complicated.

 The code matters.
 But it doesn't change what the law already says.
 Under the Equality Act 2010, selective checking based on a protected characteristic has been unlawful since the checks were introduced.